staylor/wp-graphql/README.md

 Take a look: http://graphql.highforthis.com/graphql

 This is mega-alpha, but also an RFC.
-Brose the docs on the right to create query on the left (which also supports autocomplete).
-Here's a query to start with on the left:
+Browse the docs on the right to create a query on the left (which also supports autocomplete).
+Here's a query to try out:

 ```
 query {